alexbnewman/web102_prework/README.md

 ## Notes

-No specific challenges were faced while building this application.
+No significant challenges beyond the scope of normal implementation were encountered while building this application.

 ## License